Types of life insurance policies — and how to choose the right one

 The policy includes guaranteed cash values that grow at a guaranteed rate

 Cash value provides several significant benefits you can use while you’re still alive.
-It takes a few years to grow into a useful amount, but once that happens, you can borrow money against it, use it to help pay your premiums, or even surrender it for cash to live on in retirement.7
+It takes a few years to grow into a useful amount, but once that happens, you can borrow money against it, use it to help pay your premiums, or even surrender it for cash to supplement your retirement.7

 When you get a whole life policy from a mutual company, such as Guardian, your cash value can earn annual dividends.8 You get a portion of the insurer’s profits, which can be used to increase the value of your policy and provide other benefits.
 While not guaranteed, Guardian has paid participating whole life policyholders a dividend every year since 1868.